-By August 1999, numerous techniques for designing and creating custom implants using 3D computer modeling were practiced worldwide by healthcare professionals, including 3D (and even 4D) imaging modalities (e.g., CT, MRI,
+By August 1999, numerous techniques for designing and creating custom implants using 3D computer modeling were practiced worldwide including 3D imaging modalities (e.g., CT, MRI, Ultrasound).
+EX-1012 p.1; EX-1013 pp.1-4;

-Ultrasound).
-These techniques were in mainstream use by healthcare professionals across specialties requiring high-resolution 3D images.
-EX-1012 p.
-1; EX-1013 p.
-1-4; EX-1020.
-Methods for processing, displaying and manipulating 3D image data (including data segmentation, volume rendering, and superimposition of deformable normative templates) to design custom implants were equally known, as evidenced by multiple 3D imaging systems in widespread commercial use in the biomedical space.
+EX-1020.
+Methods for data segmentation, volume rendering, and superimposition of deformable normative templates to design custom implants were equally known.
 EX-1003 ¶59.

 Over the years, the basic steps of 3D medical imaging have remained the same, with improvements directed at the algorithms that drive the acquisition, collection, processing, manipulation and display of data.
 EX-1013; EX-1041; EX-1029.
-All medical imaging universally began by obtaining computer readable image data of the target tissue that was then transferred (via a storage medium or network) to a computer for processing.
-Id.
-Processing typically involved reconstructing (or formatting) the data into slices stacked to create volumes (consisting of voxels, the 3D equivalent of a pixel); segmenting anatomical structures and regions to focus on the defect and surrounding non-defective tissue; rendering an image of the segmented data; and then matching the segmented data with a template representing the normative shape of the target tissue.
+Once a computer image is obtained, processing typically involved formatting the data into slices stacked to create volumes; segmenting anatomical structures and regions to focus on the defect and surrounding non-defective tissue; rendering an image of the segmented data; and then matching the segmented data with a template representing the normative shape of the target tissue.
 EX-1013 pp.11-15; EX-1015; EX-1016; EX-1029.
 POSAs commonly used editing, such as warping or best fitting, to fit the template to the precise contours of the imaged tissue.
-EX-1013 pp.11-15; EX-1045 pp.715-719; EX-1029, §6.
-The shape of the implant could then be determined as a function of respective shapes of the target tissue and the template.
-EX-1013; EX-1014; EX-1029; EX-1003 ¶61.
+EX-1003, ¶60; EX-1013 pp.11-15; EX-1045 pp.715-719; EX-1029, §6; EX-1003 ¶61.